 Description of how the LEA is meeting or plans to meet this requirement Required Activities 2.
 Describe how the LEA will provide high-quality language instruction based on scientifically-based research (per Sec.
 3115(c).
-The effectiveness of the LEP programs will be determined by the increase in: English proficiency; and Academic achievement in the core academic subjects 1.d Numerous opportunities currently exist at the site and District level to encourage parent participation in various school related activities.
+The effectiveness of the LEP programs will be determined by the increase in: • English proficiency; and • Academic achievement in the core academic subjects 1.d Numerous opportunities currently exist at the site and district level to encourage parent participation in various school related activities.
 Events include, but are not limited to: Family Reading Nights, Math Nights, and Science and Technology Nights.
-Principals hold monthly or quarterly Pastries with the Principal, Monthly Coffee Chats, Principal/Parent Breakfast, etc., to encourage parents to visit informally with the Principal and dialogue about strengths and challenges facing the school site.
+Principals hold monthly or quarterly Pastries with the Principal, Principal/Parent Breakfast, etc., to encourage parents to visit informally with the Principal to dialogue about strengths and challenges facing the school site.
 Parents of ELs are active members of the DELAC, ELAC, SSC, and Parent-Teacher Organization.
 Parents attend monthly meetings to review topics specific to EL students and EL programs.
-2. The District uses CSS aligned materials in ELA and English Language Development (ELD) for Grades K-6 students to provide high-quality language instruction aligned to student academic content standards.
+2. The District uses Common Core aligned materials in ELA and English Language Development (ELD) for Grades K-6 students to provide high-quality language instruction aligned to student academic content standards.
 The District provides guidance in the selection of state-adopted ELD programs to meet the needs of ELs in acquiring English proficiency.
 The District provides training for teachers in ELD and SDAIE strategies to support the academic achievement of ELs.
 District assessments and the annual CELDT are used to measure the increase in students' English proficiency.
 Individual student and group data will be analyzed to evaluate the students' academic achievement.
 A comparison of the aggregate achievement growth of ELs with all students will be used to evaluate program effectiveness, including the rate of reclassification.

-- 3. Provide high-quality professional development for classroom teachers, principals, administrators, and other school or community-based personnel. - a. designed to improve the instruction and assessment of LEP children; - b. designed to enhance the ability of teachers to understand and use curricula, assessment measures, and instruction strategies for LEP students; - c. based on scientifically-based research demonstrating the effectiveness of the professional development in increasing children's English proficiency or substantially increasing the teachers' subject matter knowledge, teaching knowledge, and teaching skills; - d. long-term effect will result in positive and lasting impact on teacher performance in the classroom.

-Fidelity of implementation best practices, monitoring of student progress and interventions, targeted professional development, coaching, and program compliance are essential to accelerating success of ELs.

-Planned professional development includes: training in the new ELD standards, use of Action Areas Tool to monitor and provide interventions, assessments and student placement, training in Guided Language Acquisition Design (GLAD) strategies, ongoing training and coaching in CELDT, Long Term English Learners, CSS access for English Learners, Transference of Skills, site-specific data analysis of CELDT levels and CELDT domains and continued training in GRR-language objectives, modeling and differentiating instruction and training on early literacy.
+Required Activities 3.
+Provide high-quality professional development for classroom teachers, principals, administrators, and other school or community-based personnel. a. designed to improve the instruction and assessment of LEP children; b. designed to enhance the ability of teachers to understand and use curricula, assessment measures, and instruction strategies for LEP students; c. based on scientifically-based research demonstrating the effectiveness of the professional development in increasing children's English proficiency or substantially increasing the teachers' subject matter knowledge, teaching knowledge, and teaching skills; d. long-term effect will result in positive and lasting impact on teacher performance in the classroom.
+Fidelity of implementation, ongoing coaching, and program compliance are essential to accelerating success of ELs.
+Planned professional development includes: training in the new ELD standards, assessments and student placement, continued training and coaching in Guided Language Acquisition Design (GLAD) strategies, ongoing training and coaching in CELDT, GLAD, Long Term English Learners, Common Core Access for English Learners, ELD standards, Transference of Skills, site-specific data analysis of CELDT levels and CELDT domains and continued training in GRR-language objectives, modeling and differentiating instruction.
 Site-level leadership will continue to participate in leadership cohort trainings and observational protocols to increase English Learner Achievement.
 To ensure high-quality staff development, training will be provided by expert District staff and or consultants with knowledge and experience in supporting English Learners.
 Program consultants, trainers, and experts in the field will be selected based on their experience and reputation in providing research-based and research-validated programs with proven levels of success for the target population.